minkvirparia/Food-11-Classification/README.md

 ## 📚 Project Overview

-Food classification is an important application in AI-powered nutrition tracking and dietary analysis.
-This project trains a ResNet-50 model to classify 11 food categories with high accuracy.
-I fine-tuned the model and used Grad-CAM to visualize predictions.
+This project focuses on classifying food images into 11 categories using a fine-tuned ResNet-50 model.
+The model is trained for high accuracy and deployed with FastAPI to serve predictions.
+I also created a Streamlit app that lets users upload images and get real-time classification results.

 📌 Key Features:

-🔹 Pre-trained ResNet-50 with fine-tuning
+🔹 Pre-trained ResNet-50 with fine-tuning for better accuracy
-🔹 Food-11 Dataset for classification
+🔹 Food-11 dataset used for classification
-🔹 Grad-CAM visualization for interpretability
+🔹 FastAPI serves as the model inference endpoint
-🔹 Streamlit app for real-time predictions
+🔹 Streamlit app provides a user-friendly interface for real-time predictions

 ## 🗂️ Dataset Information